 That said, as a business owner, as soon as you hire your first employee you should have workers comp insurance in place to protect both your business and your personal assets.
 Just because you are technically “Comp exempt” per state workers compensation guidelines doesn’t mean you are exempt from being sued as a result of an employee getting injured.

+There are numerous hazards in the restaurant environment, accidents are relatively common.
 If someone is injured while working for you, even if they are a 1099 subcontractor without their own workers comp coverage, you are almost alway going to be liable for their expenses relating to the injury.
 With the cost of legal and medical services these days even a minor injury could wipe you out financially.

 Still want to know more about going comp exempt?
 Check out this article we have specifically on the topic.